1,000+ Opportunities

 Get alerted about grants like this

-Search similar grants →Based on current listing details, eligibility includes: Eligible applicants: Others (see text field entitled Additional Information on Eligibility for clarification).
+Or search similar grants →According to the current listing, eligibility includes: Eligible applicants: Others (see text field entitled Additional Information on Eligibility for clarification).
 Non-profit/non-governmental organizations (NGOs) meeting the provisions described in Internal Revenue Code section 26 USC 501(c)(3); overseas not-for-profit organizations and civil society/non-governmental organizations.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program